Planning a trip and looking for things to do in Marianske Lazne? We’ve got you covered!

 Welcome to charming Mariánské Lázně – one of Czech Republic’s most romantic and picturesque towns.
 Frequented by J.W. von Goethe, Mark Twain and Bedřich Smetana in their lifetimes, the town in the west of Czech Republic is renowned for its mineral springs and its many picturesque viewpoints.
-Located in the Karlovy Vary region of Czechia, Mariánské Lázně is well worth a day trip from Prague or the neighboring spa town of Karlovy Vary.

 Although the town – and the region of Karlovy Vary – is best known for its health treatments, spas and mineral springs, Marianske Lazne offers plenty of other activities during your stay.